pymor/pymor/docs/source/tutorial_mor_with_ml.md

 In pyMOR, there exists a training routine for neural networks.
-This procedure is part of the `fit`-method of the {class}`~pymor.algorithms.ml.nn.estimator.NeuralNetworkEstimator` and it is not necessary to write a custom training algorithm for each specific problem.
+This procedure is part of the `fit`-method of the {class}`~pymor.algorithms.ml.nn.regressor.NeuralNetworkRegressor` and it is not necessary to write a custom training algorithm for each specific problem.
 The training data is automatically split in a random fashion into training and validation set.
 However, it is sometimes necessary to try different architectures for the neural network to find the one that best fits the problem at hand.
-In the estimator, one can easily adjust the number of layers and the number of neurons in each hidden layer, for instance.
+In the regressor, one can easily adjust the number of layers and the number of neurons in each hidden layer, for instance.
 Furthermore, it is also possible to change the deployed activation function.

 A possibility to use feedforward neural networks in combination with reduced basis methods will be discussed below.
 First, we introduce a different machine learning technique based on kernel interpolation.
 Both methods can be used within pyMOR for model order reduction.
-It is further possible to employ any estimator for regression problems from scikit-learn.
+It is further possible to employ any regressor for regression problems from scikit-learn.

 ## Greedy kernel methods